cue-lang/cue/doc/ref/spec.md

 ```

 ### Modules and instances

 A _module_ defines a tree of directories, rooted at the _module root_.

-All source files within a module with the same package belong to the same
+All source files within a module with the same package name belong to the same
 package.
 <!-- jba: I can't make sense of the above sentence. -->
 A module may define multiple packages.